Home Guides Materials & Finishes Guide for Indian Homes

 for Indian Homes

-Laminates, veneer, stone, Korean panels, fabric — choosing the right material for every space.
-Practical, honest guidance by Shivani Mathur for Ghaziabad & Delhi NCR homes.
+Laminates, veneer, stone, Korean panels, modular kitchen materials — choosing the right material for every space.
+By Shivani Mathur for Ghaziabad & Delhi NCR homes.

 Read Time18 min read